 Although it may not be the best course of action for everyone, in some cases it is possible to avoid guardianship or conservatorship with proper planning.
 It is important to note that planning must be completed while a person still has sufficient mental and physical capacity.
 Possible solutions may include:

-After a free consultation with no obligation, we can recommend the best solutions in your particular case.
+After a free consultation with no obligation, our Denver guardianship and conservatorship attorneys can recommend the best solutions in your particular case.

-At Phillips & Blow, PC in Denver, we are open and transparent in our communication and believe in providing all the information our clients need to make the best decisions that lead to the best outcomes.
+At our estate planning firm in Denver, we are open and transparent in our communication and believe in providing all the information our clients need to make the best decisions that lead to the best outcomes.
 If you are dealing with a guardianship or conservatorship matter, call us as soon as possible at (303) 741-2400 or fill out the contact form on this website to schedule a no-cost, no-obligation consultation.